indieopensource/enterprise-ready-supplement/terms.md

 _Developer_ guarantees that as of the date of this agreement, _Developer_ is not aware of any patent not covered by the _Public License_ that the _Latest Version of the Software_ infringes, or that _Company_ would infringe by _Expected Use of the Software_.

-### <a id="Only_Depend_on_Open_Software"></a>Only Depend on Open Software
+### <a id="Only_Depend_on_Open_Work"></a>Only Depend on Open Work

-1.  _Developer_ guarantees that any _Dependencies_ are and will be _Open Software_ generally available for _Company_ to download, free of charge, from a _Public Software Repository_.
+1.  _Developer_ guarantees that any _Dependencies_ are and will be _Open Work_ generally available for _Company_ to download, free of charge, from a _Public Software Repository_.

-2.  _Company_ agrees that _Developer_ may rely on copies of and references to specific public licenses in "README", "LICENSE", source code, and similar files, and licensing metadata in "package.json" and similar, standardized metadata files, to determine whether _Dependencies_ are _Open Software_.
+2.  _Company_ agrees that _Developer_ may rely on copies of and references to specific public licenses in "README", "LICENSE", source code, and similar files, and licensing metadata in "package.json" and similar, standardized metadata files, to determine whether _Dependencies_ are _Open Work_.

 3.  _Developer_ does not agree to any service-level agreement or other specific guarantee about any _Public Software Repository_.